Mamia II Gurieli: Murder

 Mamia II entertained a difficult relationship with his children.
 His daughter Ana, queen of Kakheti, died in 1610.
 His son Manuchar died in 1612.
 Mamia had a chapel built for the latter at Chekheda in the vicinity of Kobuleti, as a metochion to the Greek Orthodox Patriarchate of Jerusalem.

 In 1625 (or, according to a 17th-century annotation in a liturgical anthology of the Monastery of Shemokmedi, in 1627), while in open war with Imereti, he was murdered in his sleep by his oldest son Simon.
 The latter became Prince of Guria and made a donation to the Monastery of Achi to ask the Catholicate of Abkhazia to forgive his sins.
 Levan II of Mingrelia, opposed to the change in power, invaded the principality, deposed Simon, and became the formal suzerain of House Gurieli.

 Family

+Helen, daughter of Mamia II Gurieli.

-Mamia II Gurieli's wife is unknown.
-But we know of at least six children, including one prince and two queens:
+Mamia II GurielI was married to Tinatin, daughter of Qvarqvare IV Jaqeli.
+They had at least six children, including one prince and two queens: